Good Old Days of Adam and Eve, The

 An Invitation to the Log Cabin Boys to Old Tippecanoe's Raisin' ("Come all you log-cabin boys, we're going to have a raisin'") (Harrison campaign song) (A. B. Norton, _Songs of the People in the Log Cabin Days of Old Tippecanoe_, p.
 16)

-NOTES [113 words]: Since this song is mostly whining about the new ways of doing things, it's not too surprising that the handful of known versions (Belden-BalladsSongsCollectedByMissourFolkloreSociety's, plus several known to and assembled by Sandy and Caroline Paton) have few lyrics in common.
+NOTES [182 words]: Since this song is mostly whining about the new ways of doing things, it's not too surprising that the handful of known versions (Belden-BalladsSongsCollectedByMissourFolkloreSociety's, plus several known to and assembled by Sandy and Caroline Paton) have few lyrics in common.
+It's just too easy to update it for the latest newfangled whatever-it-is.
 There is no question, though, that they're the same song. - RBW

 Broadsides LOCSinging as107360 and Bodleian Firth b.26(81) are duplicates. - BS